IBM/maximo-visual-inspector-dashboard/README.md

 ```

 Also install [ffmpeg](https://www.ffmpeg.org/) using on of the following command, depending on your operating system. ffmpeg enables the app to receive metadata describing the analyzed videos.

-This may take a while (10-15 minutes)
+This may take a while (10-15 minutes).

 ```
 # OS X
 brew install ffmpeg